KevinGooby/lootbox-VIEW/README.md

 The project was unfortunately discontinued by those two people, but bit by bit I've been maintaining it and adding some new features.

 Hope you enjoy! :)

+A rough Figma prototype of this app's MVP is [linked here](https://www.figma.com/file/2zANSIImRgJBVCMvCJdJY9/Lootbox?type=design&node-id=0%3A1&mode=design&t=13lT2IgBrI7wnfaF-1)
+Thank you!